 • Partaking in risky behaviors while drinking like driving

-• Forgoing responsibilities in order to drink
+• Forgoing responsibilities to drink

 • Wanting to reduce your alcohol consumption but not being able to